College of Education, Nursing and Health Professions

 RN to BSN Program

-If you’re a registered nurse who plans to complete your Bachelor of Science in Nursing (BSN), our program is designed for you.
+If you’re a registered nurse who plans to complete your Bachelor of Science in Nursing (BSN), our online program is designed for you.
 It provides licensed registered nurses with the opportunity to complete a BSN degree on a part-time basis in a supportive, caring atmosphere.

 About the Program